Spectral Theory of Isogeny Graphs: Correspondences on nodal curves

 \section{Correspondences on nodal curves}

-In the first part of this Appendix we recall for the reader convenience well-known facts and notations about the Picard group of modular curves.
+In the first part of this Appendix we recall for the reader convenience well-known facts and notations about the Picard group of nodal curves.
 We then use it to state and prove Proposition \ref{prop:correspondence_T}.